 In the Newsfeed, you can modify it to your needs as a trader to get the news that you’re looking for.
 Next, choose what sources you want in your feed.
 Benzinga recommends keeping the default sources of Benzinga Signals and Benzinga Wire, and add in Press Releases to the Newsfeed.
 If you want, you can change the colors of each of the sources to easily identify them in the Newsfeed.

 You can keep the Newsfeed filtered just like that, or filter by your Watchlist or sectors if you’d like to refine the Newsfeed a little more.
 Benzinga Pro also has over 50 watchlists you can choose from to import into your own Watchlist.

 The last tool to set up filters is the Signal tool.
 Benzinga recommends selecting all Signals.
-For highs and lows, he likes to select the 52-week filter so the Signals tool doesn’t get too clogged up.
+For highs and lows, select the 52-week filter so the Signals tool doesn’t get too clogged up.
 This tool will alert you to unusual options, block trades, price spikes, and more.

 Video: Main Workspace Setup